- Thomas Strode took out several patents in other industries beyond just adding machines.

 - Adding Machine

-Apart from three major patents for calculating devices, Thomas was involved in; he was a very inventive man because he was able to take out five other US patents—two patents for a calendar-clocks (US30166 and US49169), machine for boring holes (US8569), excavator (US152882), Grain winnower and Weigher (US8763).
+Apart from three major patents for calculating devices, Thomas was involved; he was a very inventive man because he was able to take out five other US patents — two patents for a calendar-clocks (US30166 and US49169), a machine for boring holes (US8569), an excavator (US152882), and a grain winnower and Weigher (US8763).

 Almost nothing is known about Strode’s career.
 Some sources suggest that he worked as a storekeeper and farmer around Coatesville when he was a teenager.

 Thomas Strode requested a patent for calculating devices and was issued a warrant from 1860 (US patent No30264) for an adding machine.
 The machine was similar to the Rotating Clock invented by Wilhelm Schickard and the Pascaline machine built by Blaise Pascal (see complete biography of Pascal).

 The adding machine was a mechanical calculator invented by Thomas Strode to help in accounting.
 It is believed his early life as a storekeeper could be the reason for his invention.
 Thomas’ adding machine was to help users find the total amount of their calculations effortlessly.